University of FloridaSolutions for Your Life

 Introduction

-With the recent job market in decline and many Americans searching for employment, one vital tool to have when seeking employment is a powerful, effective, well-written resume.
-While a resume is not the sole deciding factor in hiring, it is a major deciding factor in interviewing.
+One vital tool to have when seeking employment or considering a career change, is a powerful, effective, and well-written resume.
+While a resume is not the sole deciding factor in the hiring decision, it is a major deciding factor in gaining an interview.
 It is for this reason that the resume is so important.

-There are a number of basics that must be covered before beginning the process of writing of a resume or cover letter.
-This paper will guide the reader through the basics of resumes and cover letters and provide comments on frequently asked questions.
+There are a number of fundamental elements to consider before beginning the process of writing of a resume or cover letter.
+This paper will guide the reader through the basic components of the resume and cover letter and provide comments on frequently asked questions by job seekers.

 The Cover Letter

-The cover letter introduces the applicant to the potential employer.
+The purpose of the cover letter is to introduce the applicant to the potential employer.
 There are no stringent guidelines to writing a cover letter, but it should effectively highlight the applicant's skills and qualifications and explain the reason for the letter and enclosed resume.

 It should be assumed that there are many applicants for the position and that few will get interviewed.
-When writing a cover letter, the applicant should ask the question: “How can my knowledge of sales and the selling process increase a company's sales and profits?”
+When writing a cover letter, the applicant should ask the question: "How can my knowledge and abilities increase a company's sales and profits, or otherwise add value to the organization?"

 The Resume